Organwolf/100-days-of-code/log.md

 ### Day 58: April 29, 2020

-**Today's Progress**: Started using git stash, used mongodb together with react, moved the api url used for API requests into a config.json file and watched [The art of code NDC 2020](https://www.youtube.com/watch?v=6avJHaC3C2U).
+**Today's Progress**: Started using git stash, used mongodb together with react, moved the api url used for API requests into a config.json file and watched [The art of code](https://www.youtube.com/watch?v=6avJHaC3C2U), a talk given by Dylan Beattie at NDC 2020.

 **Thoughts**: I am really glad that I tried using git stash.
 I also managed to find a way to compare the stash towards a commit which is useful if something has gone wrong and you want to check what you've changed sense the last working commit!
 I solved a problem I had using git stash, the internet and some patience! <3